naveen7v/Bhavcopy/README.md

 and when you run this script again it will auto download the EOD, index & Futures data from that date till today.

 Note: NSE doesnt allow scripts to download data for more than 1 year

+**Update on 2021-04-20 : NSE India has changed its webpage and its hard to scrape data from it**